 Following related works in advertising \cite{guo2017deepfm}, we use AUC (Area Under the ROC curve) as the evaluation metric.
-The architecture details of our backbone model are shown in Table \ref{tab:dataset}.
-We use the Adam optimizer with $L_2$ regularization to avoid overfitting.
+We use a 2-layer MLP for all sub-models in all experiments.
+We use the Adam optimizer with $L_2$ regularization for training.
 The batch size is 10K and 5K for the pre-training task and downstream tasks respectively.
 We use $1/20$ of training data as the validation set to conduct early stopping.
 We tune hyper-parameters for all methods and report the best result among 3 repeated runs for each.
 The main and fine-tune learning rates are chosen in $\eta \in \{1^{-2}, 5*1^{-3}\}, \eta' \in \{1^{-3}, 5*1^{-4}\}$, and the distillation weight $ \alpha \in \{0.5, 0.9\},$ and the $L_2$ penalty coefficient $ \lambda \in \{1^{-4}, 1^{-5}\}$.
-All experiments are conducted via the FL platform PowerFL\cite{powerfl}(with a Tensorflow backend \cite{tensorflow2015-whitepaper}).
+All experiments are conducted via PowerFL\cite{powerfl}.